Portland Natural Disasters: Riskiest Neighborhoods to Buy a Home in 2020

 Don’t buy a home here if: You’re unwilling to be prepared for earthquakes and/or seismically retrofit your home.

 It can be seen as some relief that the biggest threat to face the Pacific Northwest, including all of Portland, is also the easiest to prepare for.
-We’ve dedicated entire blog posts to discussing the Cascadia Subduction Zone, earthquake readiness and where to get the best earthquake hazard maps.
+We’ve dedicated entire blog posts to discussing the Cascadia Subduction Zone, earthquake readiness, and where to get the best earthquake hazard maps.
 Scientists are now predicting a 40% chance of an 8.0 Cascadia earthquake to strike sometime in the next 50 years — the same magnitude of quake that devastated Mexico City in 1985.

 Although Portland and surrounding communities could see big damages from earthquakes themselves, the aftereffects could be worse.
 We’re dependent on major infrastructure for our survival.
-If we lose the freeway system and most of the bridges that criss-cross Portland, getting basic supplies, even drinking water, to parts of the city will be very tough.
+If we lose the freeway system and most of the bridges that crisscross Portland, getting basic supplies, including drinking water, to parts of the city will be very tough.
 That’s why local officials emphasize preparedness — having a two-week supply of water and food for every household member.
 In addition, you can seismically retrofit your home to prevent major structural damage and speed up recovery time after the earthquake hits.

 Risk #4: PDX Floods, like 1996

-Areas to watch out for: North Portland along the Columbia, anywhere along the Willamette River as well as Johnson Creek in Southeast Portland
+Areas to watch out for: North Portland along the Columbia, anywhere along the Willamette River, as well as Johnson Creek in Southeast Portland

 Natural Disaster Risk: Flooding